Are you an Intentional Educator?

 The Intentional Educator:

-Leadership Edition for Administrators, Instructional Coaches & Lead Teachers
+Leadership Edition for Administrators, Department Chairpersons, Instructional Coaches & Lead Teachers

 I am a writer.
 What separates me from others who are not considered writers is that I write.
 Seems obvious, but in the last year or so, I've had to remind myself of that fact.
 So anything that supports my writing supports my best self.
 When I received my copy of the Intentional Educator journal I was thrilled.
 The journal reminded me of a bible, which elevated any thoughts I would create and enter into the pages.
 I love the focus on "mindfulness."
 Not only was I encouraged to write, I was encouraged to reflect on myself as a woman, educator, and writer.
 I am thankful for the opportunity to support my mind and spirit with this journal and to begin and or end each day with purpose.